microsoft/DirectX-Specs/d3d/IndirectDrawing.md

 to exactly match the order of arguments specified in D3D12_COMMAND_SIGNATURE::pArguments.
 All of the arguments for 1 draw/dispatch call within an indirect argument buffer are tightly packed.
-However, applications are allowed to specify and arbitrary byte stride between draw/dispatch commands in an indirect argument buffer.
+However, applications are allowed to specify an arbitrary byte stride between draw/dispatch commands in an indirect argument buffer.

 The root signature must be specified if and only if the command